weclapp/sdk/README.md

 1. Copy the [.env.example](.env.example) to [.env](.env) and configure it accordingly.
 Make sure to set NODE_ENV to `development`.
 2. Run `npm run cli:watch`.
-3. Run `npm run sdk:buikd` to build the SDK from env.
+3. Run `npm run sdk:build` to build the SDK from env.
 You might want to check out [.tmp](.tmp) for the locally built SDK.

 > During development the SDK will be build into the [sdk](./sdk) folder, in production the root folder will be used.